 Julianna Baggott is a novelist, essayist, and poet.
-The author of eighteen books, mostly novels, she writes under her own name, as well as the pen names N.E.
+The author of twenty books, mostly novels, she writes under her own name, as well as the pen names N.E.
 Bode and Bridget Asher.
-Her work has appeared in The New York Times, Boston Globe, Washington Post, International Herald Tribune, and on NPR's All Things Considered, Here & Now, and Talk of the Nation, as well as Best American Poetry, American Poetry Review, and Poetry.
-There are approximately fifty foreign editions of her books.
+Her work has appeared in The New York Times, Boston Globe, Washington Post, International Herald Tribune, and on NPR's All Things Considered, Here & Now, and Talk of the Nation, as well as Best American Poetry, Agni, TriQuarterly, American Poetry Review, and Poetry.
+There are over one hundred foreign editions of her books, published or forthcoming.

 novel, Girl Talk, was a national bestseller and was quickly followed by Boston Globe bestseller

 The Miss America Family, and then Boston Herald Book Club selection, The Madam, an historical

 novel based on the life of her grandmother.
 She co-wrote Which Brings Me to You with Steve Almond,

 A Best Book of 2006 (Kirkus) optioned by producer Richard Brown and adapted by Keith Bunin.
 Her forthcoming novel, Harriet Wolf's Seventh Book of Wonders, will be published in the spring of 2015.
 Her Bridget Asher novels include The Provence Cure for the Brokenhearted, The Pretend Wife, and My Husband's Sweethearts.

 She also writes novels for younger readers under the pen name N.E.
 Bode as well as under

 Julianna Baggott.
 The Anybodies Trilogy was a People Magazine

 pick alongside David Sedaris and Bill Clinton, a Washington Post Book of the Week, a Girl's Life Top Ten, a Booksense selection, and was in development